LJ Ross: Personal life

 Ross lives with her husband and two children in Northumberland.

 Philanthropy

-In 2021, Ross set up the Northern Photography Prize for images captured in the North East of England, as well as reading and writing challenges and prizes for adults and children.
+Ross has founded several prizes to celebrate arts in the North East of England.
+She set up the Northern Photography Prize for images captured in the North East of England, the Lindisfarne Prize for Crime Fiction and the Northern Film Prize.
+In 2021, LJ Ross brought together 55 fellow authors from across the spectrum of publishing to produce Everyday Kindness, a charity anthology of short stories, the proceeds of which were donated to Shelter.
+The audiobook version of Everyday Kindness was narrated by several high-profile actors including Dame Julie Walters and Richard Armitage.

 Novels

-DCI Ryan Mysteries Series
+DCI Ryan Mysteries series

 Police procedural mystery/romantic suspense series set in Northumbria, England following Detective Chief Inspector Ryan.

-Alexander Gregory Thrillers Series
+Alexander Gregory Thrillers series

 Forensic psychologist Doctor Alexander Gregory becomes involved in murder investigations.

-The Summer Suspense Mysteries Series
+Summer Suspense Mysteries series

 A suspense series set in rural Cornwall.